 Aging.
 The survey revealed that sleep apneas are found more in individuals from 40-year age and up.

 Obesity, high blood pressure, and asthma.
-Individuals with obesity, high blood pressure, and asthma have a higher risk of sleep apnea is related to poor muscle tone and/or fatty tissues in throats causing to breathing obstructions.
+Individuals with obesity, high blood pressure, and asthma have a higher risk of sleep apnea is related to poor muscle tone and/or fatty tissues in throats causing breathing obstructions.

 Lifestyle and behaviors.
 Some lifestyle and behavior cause a higher risk of sleep apnea, such as smoking, alcohol consumption before bed, and some medications, which increase muscle relaxation.